 One-to-many peering occurs between an initiator PD (I-PD) and a number of responder PDs (R-PDs).
 The result of one-to-many peering is that the I-PD is peered with each one of the R-PDs.
 One-to-many peering does not deal with peering between R-PDs.
 As illustrated in Figure 35, a one-to-many peering procedure shall contain the following steps.

 After discovery, the I-PD knows the PDs in the surroundings.
-An I-PD’s higher layer triggers one-to-many peering procedure with an MLME-PEERING.request to its MAC layer (i.e. I-PD’s MAC layer).
+An I-PD’s higher layer triggers one-to-many peering procedure with an MLME-PEERING.request to its MAC layer (i.e. I-PD’s MAC layer) by including a list of targeted PDs.

-I-PD’s MAC receiving the higher layer’s MLME-PEERING.request broadcasts the Peering request command with an empty list of peered PDs.
+I-PD’s MAC receiving the higher layer’s MLME-PEERING.request broadcasts the Peering request command with the list of targeted PDs.

-Each of the targeted R-PDs’ MAC layers (i.e. the MAC layers of #i R-PD, #j R-PD, and #k R-PD), that receives the Peering request command, sends Enhanced ACK to the I-PD’s MAC layer.
+Each of the targeted R-PDs’ MAC layers (i.e. the MAC layers of #i R-PD, #j R-PD, and #k R-PD), that receives the Peering request command, sends MLME-PEERING.indication to its higher layer.

-I-PD’s MAC broadcasts the Peering request command with a list of the peered R-PDs’ IDs.
-Upon receiving the Peering request command, a R-PD that sent an Enhanced ACK at step c) but is not appeared in the list of peered R-PDs sends an Enhanced ACK as of step c).

-Step d) is repeated up to three times before proceeding to the next step.
-However, the repeat is omitted if I-PD has received Enhanced ACK from all targeted R-PDs.

-Each of the targeted R-PDs that are in the peered R-PD list, respectively, sends the MLME-PEERING.indication to its higher layer

 Each of the higher layers receiving the MLME-PEERING.indication, respectively, conducts authentication and authorization if requested.

 Each of the higher layers receiving MLME-PEERING.indication, respectively, decides either to accept the peering request or not and indicates it to its MAC layer accordingly with an MLME-PEERING.response.

-Each of the targeted R-PDs’ MAC layers, respectively, sends Peering response command to the I-PD’s MAC layer as directed by its higher layer.
+Each of the targeted R-PDs’ MAC layers, respectively, sends a Peering response command to the I-PD’s MAC layer as directed by its higher layer.

-The I-PD’s MAC layer receives the peering response and sends an Immediate ACK.
+The I-PD’s MAC layer sends an Immediate ACK upon receiving each peering response.

+If a R-PD does not receive the Immediate ACK, re-sends the Peering response command.

+A R-PD stops sending the Peering response command if it does not receive an Immediate ACK after sending the Peering response command three times.

-The I-PD’s MAC layer sends the MLME-PEERING.confirm to its higher layer.
-As a result of the above procedure, the one-to-many group is formed.
+The I-PD’s MAC layer sends the MLME-PEERING.confirm to its higher layer after receiving a peering response.

+The process may be repeated if there exist non-responding targeted R-PDs.

 Figure 35—One-to-many peering procedure message sequence chart